-Then for this specific experiment, the experiment configuration can be written as below:
+Then the experiment configuration for this experiment can be written as below:

 To launch the experiment with the template:

-$ pedl experiment create --template template-tf-gpu mnist_tf_const.yaml <model_code>
+$ det experiment create --template template-tf-gpu mnist_tf_const.yaml <model_code>

 Suppose we have a template that specifies top-level fields

-- If the field specifies string, integer, or float values, the merged value will be that which is specified by the experiment configuration (the experiment configuration overrides the template)
+If the field specifies a scalar value, the merged value will be the one specified by the configuration (the configuration overrides the template).

-- If the field specifies a list value, the merged value will be the concatenation of the list specified in the template and that specified in the experiment configuration
+If the field specifies a list value, the merged value will be the concatenation of the list specified in the template and that specified in the configuration.